 \subsubsection{ANHIR - Automatic Non-rigid Histological Image Registration}

-The ANHIR \cite{borovec_anhir_2020} dataset comprises a total of 481 image pairs, divided into 230 training pairs and 251 evaluation pairs.
-It features 8 distinct tissue types stained with 18 different stains, presenting significant challenges for analysis and registration tasks.
+The ANHIR dataset \cite{borovec_anhir_2020} is a benchmark for non-rigid registration of histological images in multiple types of tissues and staining protocols.
+It contains 481 image pairs (230 training and 251 evaluation) that spans 8 tissue types and 18 different stains.
+The dataset was designed to evaluate deformable registration methods under challenging conditions, including large inter-slide deformations, heterogeneous staining appearance, and absence of strict structural correspondence.
+ANHIR is widely used as a standard benchmark for evaluating the robustness and generalization of histology registration algorithms.

-\subsubsection{HYRECO- Hybrid Re-stained and Consecutive Histological Serial Sections}
+\subsubsection{HyReCo - Hybrid Re-stained and Consecutive Histological Serial Sections}

-The HYRECO dataset comprises two complementary subsets. \textit{Subset A} (consecutive section slides) contains 9 groups of consecutive tissue sections stained with H\&E, CD8 (Cluster of Differentiation 8), CD45 (Cluster of Differentiation 45), and Ki67.
-PHH3 (Phosphohistone H3) stained slides were generated by bleaching and re-staining the original H\&E sections using a t-CyCIF (tissue-based Cyclic Immunofluorescence) like technique.
+The HyReCo dataset comprises two complementary subsets. \textit{Subset A} (consecutive section slides) contains 9 groups of consecutive tissue sections stained with H\&E, CD8, CD45, and Ki67.
+PHH3 stained slides were generated by bleaching and re-staining the original H\&E sections using a t-Cyc-IF (tissue-based Cyclic Immunofluorescence) like technique.
 Each section includes 11--19 manually verified landmarks, resulting in 138 landmarks per stain and 690 in total. \textit{Subset B} (re-stained slides) consists of 54 paired H\&E--PHH3 images, containing a total of 2,303 annotated landmarks (approximately 43 per pair).